How many hours a day does it take to homeschool your child? Not as long as you think!

 Even after we realize we should not be modeling our school after traditional public school, it remains one of the top homeschool mom fears…

-Are they getting enough hours in?
+Are you getting enough homeschool hours in your schedule?

 Granted, most of our states have some sort of guideline that sounds something like this:

 Student attendance must be equivalent to the public school’s (i.e. 186 days per year, 1116 hours per year).